stefanjenkner/stefanjenkner.github.io/_posts/2015-11-24-getting-started-with-docker-machine-on-ec2.markdown

 export AWS_SECRET_ACCESS_KEY=...
 {% endhighlight %}

-Then select the user, switch to the *Permissions* tab and add new *Custom Policy* (expand Inline Policy to do so).
+Then select the user, switch to the *Permissions* tab and add a new *Custom Policy* (expand Inline Policy to do so).
 The following policy was shared by
 [Brandon Mangold](https://github.com/bmangold) on